How to Groom Your Dog at Home

 A little bit of at-home grooming goes a long way

-Whether you have your dog groomed professionally may be dictated by your dog’s breed, size, and coat, notes the AKC.
-It may also be dictated by budget (professional grooming can be pricey) and/or logistics, including whether groomers are open for business in your area during the COVID-19 pandemic.
+Professional groomers might not be open for business in your area during the COVID-19 pandemic.
 Nevertheless, the AKC advises regularly maintaining at least some level of at-home grooming because it allows you to examine your pup for signs of problems you might otherwise miss.
-In addition, one of the 26 secrets your dog’s groomer wishes you knew is that good at-home grooming habits can make professional grooming easier for you, your dog, and your groomer, if and when you decide it’s time to hit the dog salon.
+One of the 26 secrets your dog’s groomer wishes you knew is that good at-home grooming habits can make professional grooming easier for you, your dog, and your groomer, if and when you decide it’s time to return to the pet salon.

 The secret benefit of grooming your dog

-Apart from your pooch’s well-being, there’s another benefit of regular at-home grooming that deserves of a mention.
 Regular grooming is a powerful tool in the battle against shedding, points out Matt Clayton, founder of Pet Hair Patrol, which is devoted to helping pet owners keep their homes clean.
-“Brushing, bathing, and trimming will not only keep your pet’s coat healthy and looking good—it also helps remove the hair your dog has shed before it can make its way to the floor and your furniture,” Clayton tells Reader’s Digest.
-“This can be critical when you and your dog are social distancing at home.”
+“Brushing, bathing, and trimming will not only keep your pet’s coat healthy and looking good.
+It also helps remove the hair your dog has shed before it can make its way to the floor and your furniture,” Clayton says.
 If this is an issue in your home, these 15 vacuum cleaners are top-notch when it comes to banishing pet hair.

 Start with a “consultation”

-Approach this whole “how to groom a dog” thing the way professional groomers do, suggests Lisa MacQueen, who worked as a pet groomer while pursuing her education as a vet technician and before founding Queen and Co., which offers career- and business-consulting services.
-Just as a professional groomer would, begin by evaluating where your dog is at in terms of current grooming needs.
-Has his fur seen fresher days?
-He’s probably due for a bath.
+Approach this the way professional groomers do, suggests Lisa MacQueen, former dog groomer and founder of Queen and Co., which offers business-consulting services.
+Begin by evaluating what your dog needs.
 Are his nails clicking on the floor when he walks?
 If so, a nail trim is in order.
 Is he pawing at his eyes?
 It could be time for a bang trim.

 Set up your supplies

-Depending on what your dog’s grooming will consist of, you’ll want to assemble some or all of these supplies and tools:
+Depending on what your dog’s grooming will consist of, you’ll want to assemble some or all of these supplies:

 - Clean towels and washcloths.